NORD gratefully acknowledges Leonard Jason, PhD, and his DePaul research team, for assistance in the preparation of this report.

 The symptoms discussed below have been associated with different case definitions of ME.
 It is important to note that ME is highly variable and can affect individuals differently in regard to severity, progression, and specific symptom development.
 Most individuals will not have all of the symptoms discussed below.

 Some cases of ME may develop in two phases (biphasic).
 The first phase is an acute primary infection phase.
 Affected individuals may have an infectious disease with an incubation period of approximately four to seven days.
 Other cases may follow a more gradual onset.
 Closely following this initial phase is a second phase known as the chronic phase.
-This second phase usually occurs two to seven days after the initial infection and is characterized by measurable widespread (diffuse) changes in the central nervous system.
+This second phase usually occurs two to seven days after the initial infection and is characterized by measurable widespread (diffuse) changes in the central nervous system, which are thought to be the result of an infection invading the nervous system (encephalitis), or the immune system attacking the brain (autoimmune encephalitis).
+A number of recent studies demonstrate that this process is a result of brain inflammation which damages or destroys the nerve cells and/or the support tissue in the brain.
+Brain inflammation is encephalitis, so ME does appear to be a form of encephalitis.

-A characteristic or hallmark symptom of ME is marked fatigue, sickness, and symptom flare-up that follows physical and cognitive exertion (postexertional neuroimmune exhaustion or postexertional malaise).
-Normal activities of daily living can cause severe physical or cognitive fatigue.
+A characteristic or hallmark symptom of ME is marked fatigue, sickness, and symptom flare-up that follows physical and cognitive exertion (known as post-exertional neuroimmune exhaustion or post-exertional malaise).
+Normal activities of daily living can cause severe physical or cognitive fatigue which can last for days, weeks, or even months.
+A 24 hour delay in the onset of post-exertion is fairly common.
 Affected individuals develop a lack of stamina that causes a considerable reduction in activity level.
-Even mild exertion through normal, daily activities can lead to worsening of other symptoms.
+Even mild exertion through normal, daily activities is typically associated with worsening of other symptoms.

-Affected individuals may also have a variety of neurocognitive issues such as difficulty processing information (e.g. poor concentration, slowed thought), difficulty making decisions, and short term memory loss.
+It is important to not underestimate the neurocognitive problems in this disease, in both practical and emotional terms.
+The symptoms that persist create an overall feeling of “brain fog”.
+Significant changes in personality can be present, and will vary according to the underlying cause, the severity of the inflammation, and delays in treatment.
+Affected individuals may also have a variety of neurocognitive impairments such as difficulty processing information (e.g. poor concentration, slowed thought), difficulty with planning and making decisions, and substantial memory deficits.
+For many people, these deficits affect nearly all spheres of their daily activity, severely impacting overall daily functioning levels and posing a significant burden to families and caretakers.
 A variety of pain symptoms can be associated with ME, including chronic headaches and significant muscle pain (myalgia).
 Sleep disturbances including abnormal sleep patterns and “unrefreshing” sleep, where a person does not feel refreshed upon waking may also occur.
-Additional neurological symptoms may include an inability to focus vision, impaired depth perception, sensitivity to sunlight, muscle weakness, unsteadiness, and poor coordination.
+Additional neurological symptoms may include an inability to focus vision, impaired depth perception, loss of proprioception, visual-spatial disorientation, sensitivity to sunlight, muscle weakness, unsteadiness, and poor coordination.

 Additional symptoms that can occur in individuals with ME include abnormalities of the immune, gastrointestinal, and genitourinary systems.
 General, nonspecific symptoms normally associated with the flu or a similar illness may occur.
 Such symptoms include sore throat, inflammation of the sinuses (sinusitis), and abnormal enlargement of lymph nodes.
 Affected individuals may be particularly susceptible to viral infections.
 Gastrointestinal symptoms may include abdominal pain, bloating, nausea, and irritable bowel syndrome.
 Genitourinary symptoms include increased frequency or urgency to urinate and increased urination at night (nocturia).